cmda-minor-web/css-to-the-rescue-2223/README.md

 ~~This course is in English~~

-In this three week course you are going to create an innovative, experimantal, yet pleasurable user experience by using CSS and SVG.
-No Javascrpt allowed.
+In this three week course you are going to create an innovative, experimantal, yet pleasurable user experience by using vanilla CSS.
+No frameworks, libraries and Javascript allowed.

+##Dingen om vooraf te doen
+- Fork deze repository
+- [Enroll je voor de minor via de courselector](https://icthva.sharepoint.com/sites/courseselector#/CourseSelector/web-design-and-development/2020-2021) (dan kun je je werk straks ook op DLO opleveren)

+- Bekijk het programma en de kennismakingsoefening alvast even

 ## Learning goals
 - _You understand the broader scope of CSS: You can show that CSS can be used for more than just styling web pages._